okx/proof-of-reserves/README.md

 basis of protecting user privacy.
 [Details here](https://www.okx.com/support/hc/en-us/articles/10660988139661-How-to-verify-if-your-assets-are-included-in-the-OKX-Merkle-tree-)

 ### MerkleValidator
+#### Currently, the latest version has been released, which is compatible with v1.
+The following is the operation flow of the two versions
 if using v1

-Log in to OKX, go to the Audits page to view audit details, download the Merkle tree path data, copy and save it as a file merkle_proof_file.json, and run the following command to check whether your assets are included in the total user assets of OKX.
+1. Log in to OKX, go to the Audits page to view audit details, download the Merkle tree path data, copy and save it as a file merkle_proof_file.json, and run the following command to check whether your assets are included in the total user assets of OKX.